zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Connecting-to-the-network.rst

 follows:

 -  Your local time might be incorrect.
-An accurate clock is required to participate in the Ethereum network.
+An accurate clock is required to participate in the Expanse network.
 Check your OS for how to resync your clock (example sudo ntpdate -s time.nist.gov) because even 12 seconds too fast can lead to 0 peers.
 -  Some firewall configurations can prevent UDP traffic from flowing.